*DVD Rental in Prince Albert only

 CITIZEN GANGSTER – Unable to support his family on a bus driver’s salary, World War II veteran Edwin Boyd (Scott Speedman) finds a way to combine his love of acting and his need for cash by robbing banks.
 2011 Canadian biographical drama directed and written by Nathan Morlando.

 CREATION – Devastated by the death of his beloved daughter, Annie, Charles Darwin (Paul Bettany) sinks into a deep depression, and cannot bring himself to finish his book about evolution.
 Though Annie’s death has broken Darwin’s faith in God, it has galvanized that of his wife, Emma (Jennifer Connelly).
 Darwin’s associates urge him to finish his revolutionary work, while Emma strongly objects, leaving Darwin with an agonizing choice.
 2009 British biographical drama about Charles Darwin’s relationship with his wife Emma and his memory of their eldest daughter Annie, as he struggles to write On the Origin of Species.
-The film, directed by Jon Amiel and starring real life couple Paul Bettany and Jennifer Connelly as Charles and Emma Darwin, is a somewhat fictionalised account based on Randal Keynes’s Darwin biography Annie’s Box.
+The film, directed by Jon Amiel and starring real-life couple Paul Bettany and Jennifer Connelly as Charles and Emma Darwin, is a somewhat fictionalised account based on Randal Keynes’s Darwin biography Annie’s Box.

-DANNY COLLINS – An aging rocker (Al Pacino) decides to change the course of his life after receiving a long-undelivered letter from the late John Lennon.
+DANNY COLLINS – An ageing rocker (Al Pacino) decides to change the course of his life after receiving a long-undelivered letter from the late John Lennon.
 2015 comedy-drama written and directed by Dan Fogelman in his feature directorial debut.
 Inspired by the true story of folk singer Steve Tilston, the film stars Al Pacino, Annette Bening, Jennifer Garner, Bobby Cannavale, and Christopher Plummer.

 THE DEVIL’S DOUBLE – Having been forced to act as a body double for one of Saddam Hussein’s sons, Latif Yahia (Dominic Cooper) gives an insider’s look at the life of the Iraqi tyrant.
 2011 English-language Belgian—Dutch film directed by Lee Tamahori, written by Michael Thomas, and starring Dominic Cooper in the dual role of Uday Hussein and Latif Yahia.

 DEVIL’S KNOT – Based on the actual events of the West Memphis Three, where three young boys were savagely murdered in West Memphis, Arkansas in 1993.
 Spurred on by the demand from a grieving town, the local police act quickly to bring three “devil-worshipping” teenagers to trial.
 With their lives hanging in the balance, investigator Ron Lax is trying to find the truth between the town’s need for justice and the guilt of the accused.
 2013 biographical crime drama directed by Atom Egoyan.
-Adopted from Mara Leveritt’s 2002 book of the same name, the film is about the true story of three murdered children, and the three teenagers known as the West Memphis Three who were convicted of killing them, during the Satanic ritual abuse panic.
+Adopted from Mara Leveritt’s 2002 book of the same name, the film is about the true story of three murdered children and the three teenagers known as the West Memphis Three who were convicted of killing them, during the Satanic ritual abuse panic.
 The film stars Colin Firth, Reese Witherspoon, Mireille Enos, Dane DeHaan, Kevin Durand, Bruce Greenwood, Stephen Moyer, Elias Koteas, Amy Ryan, and Alessandro Nivola.

 DIANA – During the last two years of her life, Princess Diana (Naomi Watts) campaigns against the use of land mines and has a secret love affair with a Pakistani heart surgeon (Naveen Andrews).
 2013 biographical drama directed by Oliver Hirschbiegel, about the last two years of the life of Diana, Princess of Wales.
 The screenplay is based on Kate Snell’s 2001 book, Diana: Her Last Love, and was written by Stephen Jeffreys.

 THE DUCHESS – Though adored by the people, the Duchess of Devonshire (Keira Knightley) is not content to sit as a pretty figurehead.
 Determined to be a major player in affairs of state, she rises to the forefront of the Whig Party and helps usher in reform in late-1700s England.
-The one thing it seems she cannot do is win the heart of her husband (Ralph Fiennes).
+The one thing it seems she cannot do is to win the heart of her husband (Ralph Fiennes).
 2008 British drama is directed by Saul Dibb.
 It is based on Amanda Foreman’s biography of the late 18th-century English aristocrat Georgiana Cavendish, Duchess of Devonshire.

 EAT PRAY LOVE – Liz Gilbert (Julia Roberts) thought she had everything she wanted in life: a home, a husband and a successful career.
 Now newly divorced and facing a turning point, she finds that she is confused about what is important to her.
 Daring to step out of her comfort zone, Liz embarks on a quest of self-discovery that takes her to Italy, India and Bali.
 2010 biographical romantic drama is based on Gilbert’s 2006 memoir of the same name.
 Ryan Murphy co-wrote and directed the film